kjassowski/Week_4_assignment/README.md

 # Week_4_assignment

-The purpose of this assignment was to demonstrate the ability to collected, work with, and clean a complex unorganized data set.
+The purpose of this assignment was to demonstrate the ability to collect, work with, and clean a complex unorganized data set.

 This Run_analysis program is designed to take data from experiments that was carried out